-Program Minimum High School Requirements Other Requirements Bachelor of Business Administration - Accounting and Finance Bachelor of Business Administration - e-Business Bachelor of Business Administration - Events and Tourism Management Bachelor of Business Administration - Forensic Accounting Bachelor of Business Administration - Human Resource Management Bachelor of Business Administration - International Business Bachelor of Business Administration - Luxury Marketing Bachelor of Business Administration - Marketing Bachelor of Business Administration - Marketing Bachelor of Business Administration - Operations and Supply Chain Management Bachelor of Business Administration - Sports Management Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • Completion of 13 years of schooling • Minimum of 7 subjects with: - minimum score of 4 or C grade in five O-Level subjects, - minimum score of 3 or D grade in two A-Level subjects.
-Islamic education and Arabic language subjects are not counted among the required subjects.
-English Language Proficiency Requirement Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic IELTS/Equivalent.
-Mathematics Requirement C grade in O Level; or D grade in As/A Level; or Minimum of 600 score in EmSAT
+Program Minimum High School Requirements Other Requirements Bachelor of Business Administration - Accounting and Finance Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: English Language Proficiency Requirement • Minimum of 1100 Score in Bachelor of Business Administration - e-Business Completion of 13 years of schooling Minimum of 7 subjects with: EmSAT in English Language or 5.0 in Academic Bachelor of Business Administration - Human Resource Management minimum score of 4 or C grade in five O-Level subjects, IELTS/Equivalent.
+Mathematics Requirement Bachelor of Business Administration - International Business - minimum score of 3 or D grade in two A-Level subjects.
+C grade in O Level; or D grade in As/A Level; or Minimum of 600 score in EmSAT Bachelor of Business Administration - Marketing Islamic education and Arabic language subjects are not counted among the required subjects. in Mathematics.